bluesoft/bee/README.md

         command to reverse the database;

 Note:  when there is no rollback commands section: down should be removed, including its header.
-This will indicate to the bee there is no way to reverse the script.
+This will indicate there is no way to reverse the script.

 ### Commands

-        To create dbchange.
+        To create a dbchange
             bee.sh dbchange:create <description of file>

-        To verify status of dbchanges in database(dbchanges implemented and not implemented). bee.sh dbchange:status <configuration>
+        To verify the status of dbchanges in database (dbchanges implemented and not implemented). bee.sh dbchange:status <database>

-        To implement all dbchanges.
+        To apply all dbchanges
-            bee.sh dbchange:up <configuration>
+            bee.sh dbchange:up <database>

-        To implement one dbchanges(up)
+        To apply one dbchange (up)
-            bee.sh dbchange:up <configuration> <name of file> Example: 1311201110120100-easter_egg.dbchange
+            bee.sh dbchange:up <database> <name of file> Example: 1311201110120100-easter_egg.dbchange

-        To implement one dbchanges(down)
+        To apply one dbchange (down)
-            bee.sh dbchange:down <configuration> <name of file>
+            bee.sh dbchange:down <database> <name of file>

 ## Known Issues